 4. Bicep Curls

-Hold a weight in your affected hand.
+Hold a weight in your affected hand to have your post-stroke rehabilitation.
 While keeping your upper arm aligned with your upper body, slowly bend your elbow to bring your hand to shoulder height.
 Lower your arm to the starting position and repeat the movement.
 Start with 1 set of 10 repetitions on each side.

 5. Tricep Kickbacks